ngutz/hello-world/README.md

 # hello-world
-This is my first repository, which I'm using to learn with.
+Hi, there!
+I'm N, and this is my first repository, which I'm using to learn with.